ph1p/ikea-led-obegraensad/README.md

 - `graph` (optional): A comma-separated list of integers representing a graph.
 The values should be in the range of 0 to 15 and will be visualized as a graph on the LED display.
 - `miny` (optional): scaling for lower end of the graph, defaults to 0
 - `maxy` (optional): scaling for upper end of the graph, defaults to 15
 - `repeat` (optional): The number of times the message should be repeated.
 If not provided, the default is 1.
 Set this value to -1 to repeat infinitely.
+While messages ar pending for display an indicator led in the upper left corner will flash.
 - `id` (optional): A unique identifier for the message.
 This can be used for later removal or modification of the message.
 - `delay` (optional): The number of ms of delay between every scroll move.
 Default is 50 ms.